-Thus, the data indicate that the relative increase in employment in health services significantly contributed to the average annual rate of increase in NI productivity of 0.46 percent over the 25-year period from 1969 to 1994.
-The data also indicate that the subsequent relative stability in the growth rates in employment across NI subsectors significantly contributed to the decline in the NI productivity growth rate to 0.11 percent over the 25-year period from 1994 to 2019.
-In the future, it seems reasonable to assume that the more recent historical trend in employment will continue, and that the ultimate growth rates in employment in the NI subsectors will be roughly equal.
-Thus, the assumed ultimate growth rate in NI productivity is zero.
+the NI productivity growth rate to 0.13 percent over the 25-year period from 1996 to 2021.
+In the future, it seems reasonable to assume that the more recent historical trend in employment will continue, and that the ultimate growth rates in employment in the NI subsectors will be roughly equal.15 Thus, the assumed ultimate growth rate in NI productivity is zero.